Author

 Holly Thorpe is a Welsh poet, author, and facilitator.
 She is a member of Voicebox Wxm, Hive South Yorkshire, and The Writing Squad.
 Holly has been published in several anthologies and competed at slams such as One Mic Stand x The Forward Prizes and The Big Gay Poetry Night — Killer Queens with poems about potatoes , cash machines, and intergalactic cheese-quests.

-Her work has been published in the Hive anthology After Hours and in The Sheffield Review (see the Portfolio page for more about Holly’s writing projects).
+Her work has been published in anthologies and journals incuding the Hive anthology After Hours and in The Sheffield Review (see the Portfolio page for more about Holly’s writing projects).

 She enjoys using short fiction to explore ways of thinking through mental health and Queer experience.
 Holly is currently working on her debut novel that uses Welsh myth to investigate the loss that comes with change.

-Holly grew up in Wrexham and moved to Sheffield to study English Literature at the University of Sheffield.
+Holly grew up in Wrexham and moved to Sheffield to study English Literature.
 She’s currently based in Wrexham and her research interests include animal representation in literature, folklore, and experimental fiction.